Modern Languages Placement Exam

 Most students will take two semesters in the same language (for all majors except Engineering and Education), some departments require their majors to take up to four semesters in the same language, students must consult with their department.

 - The Department of Modern Languages, Literatures and Cultures offers four languages to fulfill the core requirement: French, German, Spanish, and Chinese (Asian Studies).

-- If students wish to continue with the same language that they studied in high school, they must take the Citadel’s Foreign Language Placement Exam (FLPE) but no matter what their score is the lowest possible level they will be placed in is 102 (second semester).
+- If students wish to continue with the same language that they studied in high school, they must take the Citadel’s Modern Languages Placement Exam (MLPE) but no matter what their score is the lowest possible level they will be placed in is 102 (second semester).
 Only students who are choosing a language not studied in High School will start at the 101 level.